-The I Look Up Film Challenge is your opportunity to produce, shoot, and edit a 2-3-minute documentary style short based on a prompt for the chance to win cash and experiential prizes, distribution at film festivals, and distribution on the AIA and Students of the World online channels.
+The I Look Up Film Challenge is your opportunity to produce, shoot, and edit a 2-3 minute documentary style short based on a prompt for the chance to win cash and experiential prizes, distribution at film festivals, and distribution on the AIA online channels as well as partner film and architecture organizations.

 How much does it cost?